zojapila/mldevops_exercise/README.md

 > (Replace the `vision-agh` with your `github_username`).

 > [!IMPORTANT]
-> Using `https` for cloning the repo will allow only to pull the changes.
+> Using `https` for cloning the repo will allow only to pull the code.
 For both pulling and pushing it is necessary to use the `ssh` protocol.
 Information how to prepare keys and add them to the GitHub account can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-3. Copy your previous ML project files (`.py` and `.ipynb`) the the root of the cloned repository.
+1. Copy your previous ML project files (`.py` and `.ipynb`) the the root of the cloned repository.
 ```bash
 cd ~/ws/mldevops_exercise
 # Copy here your project
 ```

-4. Commit and push your changes to the origin (i.e. GitHub) repository.
+1. Commit and push your changes to the origin (i.e. GitHub) repository.
 ```bash
 # We use the dot to add all files.
 Note, that it is not a typical practice.
 git add .